 A borrower or series of borrowers to whom your funds are lent may delay or stop payment on a loan or default on a loan.
-In such circumstances you may be protected by RateSetter making a claim to the Provision Fund, however, there is no guarantee or warranty as to any protection from the Provision Fund, and as such you may suffer financial loss.
+In such circumstances you may be protected by RateSetter making a claim to the Provision Fund, however, there is no guarantee or warranty as to any protection from the Provision Fund, and as

 We may make a claim to the Provision Fund to compensate you in the event of a borrower late payment or default.
 However, the Provision Fund is not an insurance product and we cannot guarantee nor warrant that you will be compensated in the event of a financial loss.